chanzuckerberg/miniwdl/docs/getting_started.md

 ...to test the installation with a trivial built-in workflow.
 This should print numerous log messages, and conclude with `miniwdl run_self_test OK` in about 30 seconds.

-On macOS, you'll first need to override the `TMPDIR` environment variable, e.g. `export TMPDIR=/tmp`, to allow Docker containers to mount shared working directories.
+NOTE: On macOS, you'll first need to override the `TMPDIR` environment variable, e.g. `export TMPDIR=/tmp`, to allow Docker containers to mount shared working directories.
 Please [file any other issues](https://github.com/chanzuckerberg/miniwdl/issues) that arise!

 ## Fetch viral-pipelines